FenixAlliance/ABS.Docs/Web-Development/Web-Pages/Razor-Pages/Razor-Syntax.md

 }
 ```

-@functions methods serve as templating methods when they have markup:
+@functions methods serve as Theming methods when they have markup:

 ``` cshtml